 A: It depends on the type of frost-proof wall hydrant you have installed.
 To identify which frost-proof wall hydrant series you have installed, visit this link [insert a link to frost-proof wall hydrant id sheet/page] or contact our technical support team.
-If you have a 480 series wall frost-proof wall hydrant, the PK1390 will only attach if the top section with 1-1/16” fine threads has been removed.
+If you have a 480 series wall frost-proof wall hydrant, the PK1390 will only attach if the top section with 1-1/16” fine threads have been removed.
 If your threads measure 1-3/16” fine threads in diameter, you will need to remove the top section of the original vacuum breaker from your faucet.
-To do so, use a pair of channel locks or vise grips to secure the faucet in place another to grip the top brass section and unthread (twist to the left).
-Once removed, a new PK1390 will be able to attach to the faucet’s 1-1/16” fine threads.
+To do so, use a pair of channel locks or vise grips to secure the faucet in place and another to grip the top brass section and unthread (twist to the left).
+Once removed, a new PK1390 can attach to the faucet’s 1-1/16” fine threads.

 A: The small hole below the handle on your frost-proof wall hydrant is called a weep hole.
-This hole allows back-pressure relief when water is siphoning into your water supply.
-The frost-proof wall hydrant is equipped with an anti-siphon device that prevents back-pressure from siphoning the water in the hose and a wall frost-proof wall hydrant that can contaminate your household water supply.
-When back-pressure or backflow occurs, the siphoning water will “weep” from the hole by the handle rather than into your water supply.
+This hole allows backpressure relief when water is siphoning into your water supply.
+The frost-proof wall hydrant is equipped with an anti-siphon device that prevents backpressure from siphoning the water in the hose and a wall frost-proof wall hydrant that can contaminate your household water supply.
+When backpressure or backflow occurs, the siphoning water will “weep” from the hole by the handle rather than into your water supply.

 A: Arrowhead Brass products are lead-free, except for the gas and log lighter valves and products.
 Champion Irrigation products are not lead-free and are not intended to be used for human consumption.

-A: We recommend installing your frost-proof frost-proof wall hydrant with a downward tilt to help it drain properly and to allow any water remaining in the pipe to flow out towards the outside wall.
+A: We recommend installing your frost-proof wall hydrant with a downward tilt to help it drain properly and allow any water remaining in the pipe to flow out towards the outside wall.
 This will help prevent any freeze damage from the water remaining in the pipe.
 All of our frost-proof wall hydrants come with a plastic flange that helps create the proper downward tilt, and we are currently updating our design to have the flange built into the frost-proof wall hydrant.

 A: The California Safe Drinking Water and Toxic Enforcement Act of 1986, commonly known as “Proposition 65”, requires manufacturers to provide warnings on products that may expose end-users to certain levels of chemicals on California’s Proposition 65 list that are deemed harmful for causing cancer and/or birth defects or other reproductive harm.
 Even though an Arrowhead Brass product may be found to contain a Proposition 65 listed chemical, it does not mean that the warning is required or that use of the product will cause cancer and/or birth defects or other reproductive harm.
-All Arrowhead Brass Lead-Free products are certified to NSF/ANSI 372 or 61, which are industry standard certifications for lead-free and safe use with potable water use.
+All Arrowhead Brass Lead-Free products are certified to NSF/ANSI 372 or 61, which are industry standard certifications for lead-free and safe use with potable water.

-For additional information about Proposition 65, please refer to www.p65warnings.ca.gov
+For additional information about Proposition 65, please refer to www.p65warnings.ca.gov.

 A: Depending on the product, our warranties begin at a 3-year warranty on products that the original owner purchases.
 Call our customer service to find out the exact warranty length.